Grilled Cilantro Lime Chicken

 Fresh, bright Cilantro Lime Chicken is bursting with flavor.
-Marinate chicken thighs in a sweet-salty lime spiked sauce, then cook them up into a tender, juicy dinner that’s so easy to throw together.
+These grilled chicken thighs are first soaked in a tangy-sweet marinade that ensures they cook up tender and juicy.
+It’s the start of a perfect summer dinner that’s so easy to throw together.

 A bowl of grilled cilantro lime chicken.

-There’s a lot to love about tender, flavorful cilantro lime chicken thighs!
-Here are a few reasons why I make this recipe often:
+There’s a lot to love about this grilled chicken thighs recipe!
+Here are a few reasons why I make them often:

 • Gluten-Free.
 Yes, this is another naturally gluten-free recipe to add to your dinner repertoire.
 Not only is this a quick recipe to put together, all the ingredients you’ll need are completely gluten-free.
 I love that!